 See also Happiness in Slavery, Blind Obedience, Just Following Orders and Not Used to Freedom.
 Compare with Creature of Habit, i.e "Desperately Needs Routine".
 Compare with Decapitated Army, in which an entire army will fall apart without their leader, and My Master, Right or Wrong, where the subordinate will blindly follow all orders given by their leader, regardless of morality.
 Compare also with Unfulfilled Purpose Misery, where a character needs to do their job, lest they become totally miserable, Freedom from Choice, where someone actually wants someone else to make all the decisions for them, and The Ditherer, who can't make any decisions at all.

 - Kanao Tsuyuri from Demon Slayer: Kimetsu no Yaiba was mistreated by her Abusive Parents, who later sold her as a slave at a young age.
-Even after she was rescued by the Kocho sisters, she never did anything unless she was ordered to.
+The trauma from their abuse turned her into an Emotionless Girl, and even after she was rescued by the Kocho sisters, she never did anything unless she was ordered to.
 To circumvent it a bit, she was given a coin so she could decide what to do with a flip.
 Her later Character Development centers around her learning to do things of her own free will and relying less on her coin.

 - One Villain Of The Week in the anime version of Fist of the North Star was a thug who relied on a fighting style that worked in tandem with three minions.
 When Kenshiro immobilized the leader, the minions stopped for a few seconds, causing Kenshiro to note that they rely on their leader to fight.
 That being said, they did try to keep fighting, but promptly lost anyway.